nus-cs2113-AY1920S2/duke/docs/README.md

 	* (Click [here](https://github.com/NizarMohd/duke/releases/download/A-Jar-Test/duke.jar) for Jar file)
 * Navigate through command prompt to the directory that the Jar file has been downloaded into.
+* Ensure the encoding in your terminal allows for UTF8 characters to be printed.
 * Type {java -jar duke.jar} to start using *Nini*

 ## FAQ